Xu Lijia: Laser Radial class

 In 2005 Xu began racing Laser Radial class dinghies after the ISAF decided to replace the Europe class with Laser Radial in the women's sailing competition of the Olympics.
 The next year she won gold medals at the 2006 World Championships in Los Angeles and the 2006 Asian Games in Doha.

 In March 2008 Xu Lijia won a silver medal at the World Championships in Auckland, New Zealand.
 In August she won her first Olympic medal, a bronze at the Qingdao regatta of the 2008 Summer Olympics, behind American sailor Anna Tunnicliffe and Gintare Volungeviciute of Lithuania.

 After winning a gold medal at the 2009 National Games of China, Xu took a long break from the sport in order to recover from her back injuries and to commence her studies at Shanghai Jiao Tong University, majoring in Business Management.
 She resumed training in May 2011 and won a silver medal in May 2012 at the World Championships held in Boltenhagen, Germany.

 2012 Summer Olympics

 On 6 August 2012, Xu Lijia won the gold medal in the women's Laser Radial race at the 2012 Summer Olympics, beating Marit Bouwmeester of the Netherlands and Evi Van Acker of Belgium.
 It was China's second ever Olympic gold in sailing.

-Partly because of her inspiring story of overcoming multiple adversities to become an Olympic champion, Xu was chosen over many better known athletes to be China's flag bearer at the closing ceremony of the London Olympics.
+Partly because of her story of overcoming multiple adversities to become an Olympic champion, Xu was chosen over many better known athletes to be China's flag bearer at the closing ceremony of the London Olympics.